npfernandes/ensemblify/docs/source/installation.md

 ## 1. Ensemblify Python Package

-It is **heavily** recommended to install the `ensemblify` Python package in a dedicated virtual environment.
+We **strongly** recommend installing the `ensemblify` Python package in a dedicated virtual environment.

-You can create a new virtual environment using your favorite virtual environment manager.
+You can create a new virtual environment using your favourite virtual environment manager.
 Examples shown will use `conda`.
 If you want to download `conda` you can do so through their [website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 We recommend [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install), a free minimal installer for `conda`.

 To install the `ensemblify` Python package, you can follow these commands: